Supbuddy docs

 Body tabs (when expanded)

-The body renders a flat tab strip with 7 conditional tabs.
+The body renders a flat tab strip with 6 conditional tabs.
 Below ~480 px, the strip collapses to a dropdown selector.
+(Project-level actions, like edit, rescan, re-check configs, select folder, export, and delete, are in the header's ⋯ menu, not a tab.)

 Apps (default tab)